 Leader's Evening Briefing

 Each evening, your tour leader will discuss with you the programme for the following day.
 This will be your opportunity to discuss the details and ensure the planned activities suit your walking ability.
 If you have concerns on clothing or equipment, this can be discussed then also.
 If you do not wish to join the organised group programme, please let the leader know.

-Our flights are from London Gatwick or Heathrow to Palma and return by charter service or British Airways
+Our flights are from London to Palma and return.

 Other regional airports may be available – please check at the time of booking.

 Baggage allowance will be confirmed in your travel documents, sent approximately 10 days prior to departure.

 Travel on Majorca will be by road.
 With the transfer time from Palma airport to San Telmo being approximately 45 minutes.
 Our return transfer from Puerto de Soller to Palma Airport will takes around 50 minutes.
 Transportation to and from walks will be via a mixture of local and hired transport.

 Note: It is important to exit from the correct gate at Palma airport.
 If a Ramblers Walking Holidays Tour Leader is not visible at the gate from which you exit, please go the Central Meeting Point by the signed information desk at Gate C and wait for our Tour Leader to meet you there.

 Booking Your Own Travel Arrangements?